kokkos/kokkos-kernels/BUILD.md

 * KokkosKernels_CUSPARSE_ROOT: PATH
   * Location of CUSPARSE install root.
   * Default: None or the value of the environment variable CUSPARSE_ROOT if set
+* KokkosKernels_ROCSPARSE_ROOT: PATH
+  * Location of ROCSPARSE install root.
+  * Default: None or the value of the environment variable ROCSPARSE_ROOT if set
 * KokkosKernels_ENABLE_EXAMPLES: BOOL
   * Whether to build examples.
   * Default: OFF